 Delegation of Signature Authority Forms

 These forms should be kept on site at the local level.
 However, units/departments should be clear whether their division/college wants a copy of these forms for their files.
+The forms are accessible through Employee Self-Service in HR E-forms.
 Please do not send these forms to University Human Resources.

 Handling Other HR Forms